Are drone pilots licensed?

 How long does it take to schedule a drone operation?

 Generally, it takes several days to conduct a site survey, research the location, draft a Mission Plan and schedule an operation.
 But rush jobs are possible for additional cost.
+Advanced Operations in controlled airspace can take longer to set up.

 What happens if it rains or snows on the date of the drone operation?